Somebody has to start. So why not us?

 “Beauty matters.
 It is not just a subjective thing but a universal need of human beings.”

-And here’s the paradox that lights a spark in us:
+And here is the paradox that lights a spark in us:

-Or as Scruton said so playfully and profoundly:
+Or as Scruton said so playfully and profoundly to express this paradox:

 “Put usefulness first, and you lose it.
 Put beauty first, and what you do will be useful forever.
 Nothing is more useful than the useless.”

-So let’s not be afraid to create things that don’t need to justify themselves.
+This is why we are not afraid to create things that do not need to justify themselves.
+That defy logic.
 They speak to our soul.

 I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults.